vetras/ts-express-decorators-wiki/Testing.md

 ```
 ## Testing services

 TsExpressDecorators are bundled with a testing module `ts-express-decorators/testing`.
-This module provide a function `inject()` to inject your services collected via annotation `@Service()`
+This module provide a function `inject()` to inject your services collected via annotation `@Service()`.

 Example of unit test for the `ParseService`: